-Okay, let’s get this out of the way up front: we have heard all the jabs people take at liberal arts majors, too.
-Liberal arts jobs can sometimes take it on the chin too.
+Okay, let’s get this out of the way up front: we have heard all the jabs people take at liberal arts majors.
+It follows that liberal arts jobs can sometimes take it on the chin too.

 “I’m sure it’s fun, but the average college graduate with a degree in something like English is going to end up working in a shoe store,” said venture capitalist and Netscape founder Marc Andreesen.
 Even the typically optimistic President Barack Obama said, “I promise you, folks can make a lot more potentially with skilled manufacturing or the trades than they might with an art history degree.”

 It’s sort of become a worn-out cliche.
 Science, technology, engineering, and math (the so-called STEM fields) are the only fields offering the kind of hard skills required to make it these days.
-But the countless successful liberal studies grads who continue to revolutionize industry, arts, politics and academia are proving things aren’t so black and white.
+But the countless successful liberal studies grads who continue to revolutionize industry, arts, politics and academia are proving things aren’t so black and white.<!- mfunc feat_school ->

 As the costs of college have risen in recent decades, there’s even more pressure to pick a degree that promises a high salary soon after graduation.
 The average student will have a lot of loans hanging over their head right after they are handed their diploma.
 There’s a strong sense of futility in staring down decades of payments as that witty barista with the philosophy degree.